marissaverdonck/real-time-web-1920/README.md

     <summary>7.
 The other user gets a messagebutton to enter the chatroom</summary>

 When a user clicks on the "start a conversation" button, there will be created a new room.
 The roomId contains the 2 userId's.
-If the room allready excists, because the other user has already created a chat with you, you will enter this room.
+If the room allready excists (because the other user has already created a chat with you or it is the second time you enter the chat), you will enter this existing room.

 For each case, a different socket is sent to the client.

-Excisting room:

-* socket.emit('enter-room')

 New room:

 * socket.emit('room-created')
 * socket.broadcast.emit('setRoom')

+Excisting room:

+* socket.emit('enter-room')

 SERVER.JS
 ```